 The Permit requires the Program to fund beach water quality monitoring in accordance with procedures and locations used in AB411 monitoring at ten sites if funding from state and federal sources is not available.
 Those funds were available during the reporting period so the County of Ventura Environmental Health Department (EHD) conducted ocean water quality monitoring at 40 sites along the Ventura County coast, including the ten sites listed in the Permit.
-The Program was not involved in the monitoring; however, the results of that monitoring is summarized in Table 9-39 below.
+The Program was not involved in the monitoring; however, the results of that monitoring is summarized in Table 9-36 below.

-Heal the Bay's 2018/19 Annual Beach Report Card (BRC) assigns beaches a grade on an A to F scale, with higher grades representing lower risk of illness for beachgoers.
-All Ventura County Beaches earned an A grade for summer dry weather for the 11th consecutive year and winter dry weather grades were "excellent and above average" with all sites also receiving A grades.
-Three Ventura County beaches made the honor roll (A+ for all seasons and weather conditions year-round): Silverstrand at Santa Paula Dr., Silverstrand at Sawtelle Ave., and Oil Piers Beach.
-However, wet weather grades were unusually low, with only 67% of beaches receiving A or B grades (which was still above the 2018/19 Southern Californian average of 50%).
-The wetter than average winter (38% higher than average in Ventura County according to BRC) may have contributed to the lower grades, since rain washes pollutants into the ocean, which affects water quality.
+Heal the Bay's 2019/20 Annual Beach Report Card (BRC) assigns beaches a grade on an A to F scale, with higher grades representing lower risk of illness for beachgoers.
+All Ventura County Beaches earned an A grade for summer dry weather for the 12th consecutive year and winter dry weather grades were "superb and above average" with all sites also receiving A grades.
+Silverstrand at San Nicholas Avenue made the honor roll (A+ for all seasons and weather conditions year-round).
+However, only 67% of beaches received A or B grades in wet weather, which is below Ventura County's five-year average of 84% but still above the 2019/20 Southern California average of 60%.
+Ventura County received just under the historical annual average amount of rainfall.

-Compliance with limits set by the State of California for all parameters was achieved in over 97 % of samples.
+Compliance with limits set by the State of California for all parameters was achieved in over 95% of samples.

-Table 9-39.
-Beach Water Quality Monitoring Results July 1, 2018 through June 30, 2019
+Table 9-36.
+Beach Water Quality Monitoring Results July 1, 2019 through June 30, 2020

 Total Coliform (TC) Fecal Coliform (FC) Enterococcus (Entero) FC:TC

-Number of Samples 1,537 1,537 1,517 1537
+Number of Samples 1,501 1,501 1,501 1501

 SS Limit (MPN/100mL) 10,000 400 104 N/A

 SS Limit (Ratio) N/A N/A N/A Ratio > 0.1 and TC $> 1,000$

-No. Samples > SS Limit 18 13 27 14
+No. Samples > SS Limit 23 26 57 17

-% Samples within limits 98.8 99.2 98.2 99.1
+% Samples within limits 98.5 98.3 96.2 98.9